brollin/nextjs/modules/health/healthStory.md

 something that feels wayyy too harsh but you realize it's how you really felt.
 Whether it's true or not doesn't always matter, but how true it FEELS does matter.

 It's easy to just waste time not being honest with yourself.
-But the spirit of the exercise is to air those negative emotions, and to teach your nervous system that in fact, the terror, despair, etc associated with certain thoughts doesn't have to exist.
-You can think of those things, experiencing negative emotions, and when those emotions pass, those subjects that haunted you internally for so long aren't nearly as scary as they once were.
+But the spirit of the exercise is to finally be real and say the thing that felt unforgivable or too terrifying to say or think until now.
+Air those negative emotions, and to teach your nervous system that in fact, the terror, despair, etc associated with certain thoughts doesn't have to exist.
+You can think of those things, experience the negative emotions they bring on, and when those emotions pass, those subjects that haunted you internally for so long aren't nearly as scary as they once were.

 Here's an important part: after 20 minutes, you destroy the entry.
-It was never meant for future you to read or anyone else.
+It was never meant for future you or anyone else to read.
 By some stroke of luck, it turns out that getting these things out once, in any manner, even if you're not communicating those things to another human, is sufficient for retraining your nervous system.
 You're finding those parts of your thoughts and mind that are the scariest, most trauma-ridden, most rage-filled corners and shining a light for a brief moment, and then walking away.